-4.1 Enrollment
+4.1.
+Enrollment

-WSU Extension Faculty and/or Staff oversee enrolling youth participants and adult volunteers into the WSU Extension 4-H Youth Development Program.
+WSU Extension faculty and/or staff oversee enrolling youth participants and adult volunteers into the WSU Extension 4-H Youth Development Program.

-4.1.1 Member
+4.1.1.
+Members

-For members, this enrollment includes completing an enrollment using 4HOnline, selecting projects and meeting other county expectations (i.e. paying fees).
+For members, this enrollment includes completing an enrollment using 4HOnline, selecting projects, and meeting other county expectations (i.e., paying fees).
 If you need accommodations regarding enrollment, please contact your county office for assistance.

-4.1.2 Volunteers Continuing Their Service
+4.1.2.
+Volunteers Continuing Their Service

-For volunteers, this enrollment includes completing an enrollment using 4HOnline, selecting projects to lead and meeting other county expectations (i.e. paying fees).
+For volunteers, this enrollment includes completing an enrollment using 4HOnline, selecting projects to lead, and meeting other county expectations (i.e., paying fees).

-4.2 Enrollment Period
+4.2.
+Enrollment Period

 The WSU Extension 4-H Youth Development Program year is October 1 through September 30.
 Youth may enroll in 4-H at any time.
-They will be eligible to use curriculum and participate in club meetings, workshops and day camps, etc. However, selected events, such as the county fair, and certain project areas may have specific enrollment deadlines for participation.
+They will be eligible to use curricula and participate in club meetings, workshops and day camps, etc. However, selected events, such as the county fair and certain project areas, may have specific enrollment deadlines for participation.
 These deadlines must be met for participation.

-4.3 Enrollment Participation Requirement
+4.3.
+Enrollment Participation Requirement

-Individual 4-H members must be enrolled through the County Extension Office in order to participate in functions.
+Individual 4-H members must be enrolled through the county Extension office in order to participate in functions.

-4.4 Primary County and Cross-county Participation
+4.4.
+Primary County and Cross-County Participation